jamfire/jamfire-events/packages/gatsby-theme-jamfire-conference/SECURITY.md

 ## Reporting a Vulnerability

 This project uses Dependabot to automate security alerts.
-Dependabot generates a pull request to updated any security issues found in the packages that this project uses.
+Dependabot generates a pull request to update any security issues found in the packages that this project uses.

 If you find a security issue, please feel free to issue to open an issue and tag it with security or submit a pull request fixing the security issue.
 We value transparency and will quickly hotfix security patches to the master branch of this project.